bluehost/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Propose an enhancement or new feature
 title: ''
 labels: ''
 assignees: ''